CH-Earth/gistool/README.md

                              --prefix="merit_test_";

 ```
-See the [example](./example) directory for real-world scripts for each GeoTIFF dataset included in this repository.
+See the [example](./example) directory for real-world scripts for each geospatial dataset included in this repository.

 # New Datasets